iotile/poduino/examples/count-example/README.md

 ### 1. Hardware Setup

-Connect the PODuino with a USB Cable to a computer: you will need the device to be connected to upload the program initially.
+Connect the PODuino with a USB Cable to a compute; you will need the device to be connected to upload the program initially.
 The computer should have both the Arduino IDE and IOTile Tools installed.

 Attach the LCD display shield to your PODuino board as shown below: